Short Shetland: Short S.35 Shetland I

-The first prototype and what was to be the only Shetland I (Serial Number DX166) first flew on 14 December 1944, piloted by Shorts' chief test pilot John Lankester Parker as captain and Geoffrey Tyson as co-pilot.
+The first prototype and what was to be the only Shetland I (military serial number DX166) first flew on 14 December 1944, piloted by Shorts' chief test pilot John Parker as captain and Geoffrey Tyson as co-pilot.
 The aircraft flew without gun turrets (its role having been revised to that of unarmed transport before its maiden flight.
 It was delivered to the Marine Aircraft Experimental Establishment (MAEE) at Felixstowe in October 1945.
 Testing indicated satisfactory water handling but the stabilising floats were mounted too low and did not offer sufficient clearance for takeoffs with maximum load.
 Flight testing revealed problems with the harmonisation of controls and marginal longitudinal stability.
 Before the trials were complete, the aircraft burnt out at its moorings on 28 January 1946 as a result of a galley fire.

 Short S.40 Shetland II

-With the end of the war, the second prototype (Serial Number DX171) was completed as a civil transport and designated Shetland II.
+With the end of the war, the second prototype (serial number DX171) was completed as a civil transport and called Shetland II.
 It was designed to carry 70 passengers but only 40 seats were fitted.
 Registered G-AGVD, the Shetland Mk.II's first flight took place on 17 September 1947.
 After trials, it was delivered to Short's factory at Belfast, but no orders were forthcoming and it performed only limited flight trials before being scrapped in 1951.